SJTU-ECTL/TFASC/README.md

 # TFASC
-target function approximation for stochastic circuit
+programs for the target function approximation for stochastic circuit minimization